mariusschulz/gulp-iife/README.md

 ### `useStrict`

-A boolean indicating whether to prepend a `"use strict";` directive.
+A boolean indicating whether to prepend a `"use strict";` directive to the function body.

 - **Default**: `true`